Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: Numerical Experiments

 \subsection{NanoHealth Case Study}

 In this section, we describe the experiments and results using a real patient cohort.
 To obtain personalized patient parameters required to solve the multi-patient provider problem, we first solved the parameter estimation problem described in Section~\ref{sec:parameter-estimation} for each patient using their actual visit history.
 See Appendix~\ref{EC_patparamresults} for details.
-According to the parameter estimation results, there were four distinct clusters present in NanoHealth's cohort, indicating that there is significant heterogeneity in patient parameters (e.g., disease progression, enrollment effect, visit effect).
-Our NanoHealth simulation results indicate that visit allocation decisions and glycemic control are both improved through a planning approach that models individual patient decisions.
+According to the parameter estimation results, there is significant heterogeneity in patient parameters (e.g., disease progression, enrollment effect, visit effect) and our simulation results indicate that visit allocation decisions and glycemic control are both improved through a planning approach that models individual patient decisions.

-\subsubsection{PPC performance.}
+\subsubsection{PPC Performance.}

-Figure~\ref{heuristic-comp-nanohealth-cap45} shows box and whisker plots of PPC for each algorithm when the visit capacity per period corresponds to 45\% of the total number of patients in the cohort.
+Figure~\ref{fig:nanohealth-ppc-boxplot-cap151} shows boxplots of PPC for each algorithm when the visit capacity per period corresponds to 40\% of the total number of patients in the cohort.
 We chose this capacity level because we observe the largest divergence in PPC performance across the different algorithms.
-We observe that EA with Descending FBG achieves the best performance with a PPC of 42.1\%, followed by EA Ascending FBG with a PPC of 40.6\%.
-These algorithms have a relative improvement upon the best benchmark heuristic (Descending FBG) of 9.8\% and 5.8\%, respectively.
+We observe that EA with descending FBG achieves the best performance with an average (standard deviation) PPC of 46.7\% (2.1\%), followed by EA value-to-go/visits with a PPC of 43.8\% (1.8\%).
+These algorithms have a relative improvement upon the best benchmark heuristic (ascending FBG) of 9.4\% and 2.7\%, respectively.

-Figure~\ref{rel-perf-varying-cap-nanohealth} shows the PPC at varying capacity levels in 5\% increments.
-We observe that the different algorithms are comparable up until about 20\% capacity (excluding the benchmarks Visit No One and Visit Everyone).
-As the capacity increases, the EA with Descending FBG has the fastest gain in performance, reaching a 9.8\% better performance at 45\% capacity with respect to the best benchmark heuristic.
-Furthermore, to achieve 40\% PPC, the EA with Descending FBG requires 34.3\% capacity, while the Descending FBG heuristic requires 59.5\% capacity, a 25.2\% absolute (73.4\% relative) difference.
+Figure~\ref{fig:nanohealth-ppc-lineplot} shows the PPC at varying capacity levels in 20\% increments.
+We observe that the different algorithms are comparable at 20\% and 80\% capacities (excluding the benchmarks visit-no-one and visit-everyone).
+As the capacity increases from 20\%, the EA with descending FBG has the fastest gain in performance, reaching a 9.4\% better performance at 40\% capacity with respect to the best benchmark heuristic.
+Furthermore, to achieve at least 45\% PPC, the EA with descending FBG requires approximately 40\% capacity, while the ascending FBG heuristic requires approximately 60\% capacity, a 20\% absolute (50\% relative) increase.

-\subsubsection{Visit types and patient enrollment.}
+\subsubsection{Visit Types and Patient Enrollment.}